De-Bola/nortal-task/README.md

 # nortal-task
-this repo includes the Java test task and the Angular test task solutions.
+this repo includes the Java test task [unsolved] and the Angular test task solutions.